elimiz04/SocialMediaApplication1-API/README.md

 - The `error.js` file contains JavaScript functions for error handling.
 - The `script.js` file contains general-purpose JavaScript functions used throughout the platform.
 - The `settings.js` file contains JavaScript functions for managing user settings and preferences.

+## Documentation Process

+SocialHive project documentation plays a crucial role in ensuring clarity, maintainability, and ease of collaboration among developers.
+The documentation process involves the following steps:

+1. **Code Comments**: All PHP files include inline comments to explain the purpose of functions, classes, and complex logic.
+These comments follow a consistent format and style for easy readability.

+2. **README.md**: This README file serves as the primary source of project documentation.
+It provides an overview of the project, including its description, features, usage instructions, and file structure.
+Additionally, it outlines the project requirements and specifications, along with instructions for setting up the development environment and deploying the application.

+3. **Code Documentation**: Apart from inline comments, the project aims to maintain comprehensive code documentation using tools like PHPDoc.
+This documentation includes descriptions of functions, parameters, return types, and usage examples to facilitate understanding and usage for other developers.

+4. **Version Control Commits**: Each commit made to the GitHub repository includes a descriptive message summarizing the changes made in that commit.
+These messages follow a consistent format and provide context for the modifications, making it easier to track changes over time.

+5. **Wiki**: In addition to the README, the project's GitHub repository may include a wiki section for more extensive documentation.
+This wiki can cover topics such as architecture decisions, coding conventions, troubleshooting guides, and developer workflows.

+6. **Contributor Guidelines**: If other developers contribute to the project, clear guidelines are provided for contributing code, reporting issues, and submitting pull requests.
+These guidelines ensure consistency, quality, and adherence to project standards.

 ## Usage
 1. Clone the repository to your local machine using `git clone`.